-Every birth at UnityPoint Health-Methodist is a unique and momentous occasion.
+Every birth at UnityPoint Health is a unique and momentous occasion.
 We want our soon-to-be-mothers to be comfortable and relaxed throughout their entire pregnancy, labor and delivery.
-At Methodist, we understand labor and delivery can be different with each birth, and we give you the choice to welcome your baby in a way that best fits your needs and birth plan.
+We understand labor and delivery can be different with each birth, and we give you the choice to welcome your baby in a way that best fits your needs and birth plan.

 What is the Philosophy of a Midwife?

 Midwives stress that pregnancy, labor and birth are natural events for you and your body.
 Practicing a more hands-off approach, midwives encourage you to trust your instincts and make your own decisions throughout your pregnancy and delivery to ensure an accommodating and comfortable experience.
 They support you throughout labor and birth while letting nature take its course in giving you and your family a new life.

 How does a Midwife Differ from a Family Medicine Physician or Obstetrician?

 Family medicine physicians and obstetricians receive different education than midwives.
 While family practitioners and obstetricians go to medical school, midwives have a bachelor's degree and some may have a master's or doctoral degree.
 Although they are not doctors, midwives are trained in everything related to pregnancy and birth and pass exams to become Certified Nurse Midwives.

 What Services Can OB/GYNs and Midwives Provide?